Chick Corea

-Armando Anthony "Chick" Corea (June 12, 1941 – February 9, 2021) was an American jazz composer, pianist, keyboardist, bandleader, and occasional percussionist.
-His compositions "Spain", "500 Miles High", "La Fiesta", "Armando's Rhumba", and "Windows" are widely considered jazz standards.
-As a member of Miles Davis's band in the late 1960s, he participated in the birth of jazz fusion.
+Armando Anthony "Chick" Corea (June 12, 1941 – February 9, 2021) was an American jazz pianist, composer, bandleader, and occasional percussionist.
+His compositions "Spain", "500 Miles High", "La Fiesta", "Armando's Rhumba", and "Windows" are considered jazz standards.

+As a member of the Miles Davis band in the late 1960s, Corea participated in the birth of jazz fusion.
 In the 1970s he formed Return to Forever.
-Along with McCoy Tyner, Herbie Hancock, and Keith Jarrett, Corea is considered to have been one of the foremost jazz pianists of the post-John Coltrane era.
+Along with McCoy Tyner, Herbie Hancock and Keith Jarrett, Corea is considered one of the foremost pianists of the post-John Coltrane era.

 Corea continued to collaborate frequently while exploring different musical styles throughout the 1980s and 1990s.
-He won 27 Grammy Awards and was nominated more than 60 times for the award.
+He won 28 Grammy Awards and was nominated for the award 77 times.